l34marr/crgis.theme/README.rst

 Introduction
 ============

-crgis.theme offers theme resources for the `CRGIS project`_ based on Sunburst.
+crgis.theme offers theme resources for the `CRGIS project`_ based on Diazo and Sunburst.

 .. _CRGIS project: http://crgis.rchss.sinica.edu.tw/about

 Installation
 ============

-This package is tested with Plone 4.3.2+ environment.
+This package is tested with Plone 4.3+ environment.
-The easiest way is to use Plone 4.3.x UnifiedInstaller to get started.
+The easiest way is to use Plone 4.3+ UnifiedInstaller to get started.
 Add this line in the eggs section of your ``buildout.cfg``::

     eggs =